-Balance exercises are a great way to improve stability.
-Visit Hampshire County Council’s Balance exercises page to find details of balance exercise classes near you.
-Contact the Falls Prevention Physical Activity Coordinator for more information by email firstname.lastname@example.org, or ask your doctor to refer you to a physiotherapist for advice on which exercises would be best for you.
+You can contact Hampshire County Council's Falls Prevention Physical Activity Coordinator for more information by email email@example.com or ask your doctor to refer you to a physiotherapist for advice on which exercises would be best for you.

 Many factors influence our wellbeing.
 Evidence shows that the actions we take and the way we think have the biggest impact.

 Being social, seeing family and friends, and doing things that make us happy can make all improve our wellbeing.
 Our relationships affect both our physical health and mental wellbeing.
 Many of us would like to spend more time with other people.
 Sometimes, having a busy life can make this difficult.
 For others, frailty or disability may make it difficult to get out.
 Our Getting out and about section has a lot of information and ideas which can help you to improve your social life.

 The Silver Line is a dedicated telephone service aimed primarily at tackling loneliness in older people.
 It is a confidential 24 hour freephone service offering advice, information and friendship.
 The number is 0800 470 8090.